Skip navigation

 ABOUT VIRTUOSO LEGAL?

 Virtuoso Legal is a team of intellectual property specialists based in Leeds and London - operating worldwide.
-Virtuoso Legal's team of IP experts have successfully tried cases in the IPEC, High Court, Court of Appeals and United Kingdom Supreme Court.
+Virtuoso Legal's team of IP experts and Copyright Lawyers have successfully tried cases in the IPEC, High Court, Court of Appeals and United Kingdom Supreme Court.
 In addition, the team assist companies in creating, commercialising and protecting the big ideas that make their business unique.
 The firm and its professionals are ranked yearly in legal directories such as the Legal 500 and Chambers and Partners, cementing their status as a Top 2% law firm in the world.

 DISCLAIMER: The content within this post is for educational purposes only and does not constitute legal advice.
 Virtuoso Legal does not take any responsibility for those that use this information and waives any liability for any resulting effect on your personal or commercial circumstances.